Blog

 What does a career as an Usher look like?

 You can gain a role as an Usher at entry level and either cross over to Front of House or Box Office roles.
-With more experience you can look at moving up to Senior or Supervisor Front of House, to Front of House Manager, to Relations Manager.
+With more experience you can look at moving up to Front of House Manager or Box Office Manager.
 Working as an Usher can also be a great job to have in between other theatre jobs.
 Read our blogs 'What do Front of House staff do?' and 'What does a Front of House Manager do?'

 How much can a theatre Usher earn?